ferdavs/feruz.dev/README.md

 - July 2018 to Aug.
 2020
 - Remote
 - Critical issues and performance challenges affecting reliability have been resolved.
-The maintenance team improved the platform's reliability and user experience.
+As a member of maintenance team of **Jive software**, contributed to the platform's reliability by fixing critical issues.
 - Platform integration with tools needed rewriting.
 Issues related to Microsoft O365, SharePoint, Google Drive, and Box were fixed.
 As a result users gained reliable and improved functionality.
-- Technologies: **Java, Spring, Microservices, Microsoft O365, SharePoint, Google Drive, Box, Docker, Jira**
+- Technologies: **Java, Spring, Microservices, RestApi, Microsoft O365, SharePoint, Google Drive, Box, Docker, Jira**

 ## Kollektif House, Java Backend and Android Engineer